Guide for tenants

 Again this varies slightly on some properties, but generally speaking…

 The landlord is usually responsible for:

-- insuring the property against flood, fire and so on
+- insuring the property

 - repairs and maintenance to the hot water and heating system, electricity and pipes

 - repair of any appliances that were included with the property

 - if it’s a flat, any service charges (for maintenance to the structure of the building (roof, exterior walls, windows etc), cleaning and electricity in the communal areas.

 - all bills for electricity and gas (if present), water, and council tax.

 - bills for telephone, broadband or cable TV if you want these